bobcat1993/mvp_twilio/README.md

 ### How can we make conversations purposeful?

 As you can probably tell, Bobby is not just a single LLM, it's actually quite complex.
 Rather than users having purely open-ended conversations, we wanted to guide users through tried-and-tested techniques used in therapy/ coaching.
 To this end we took a hybrid approach to design, mixing _hard coded conversation design_ (e.g. Siri) with open ended LLMs.
 This allowed for purposeful, structured conversations with an open-ended feel.
 There was still a lot of work to do here, but this was a significant starting point.

-### Why are some tests commented out?

-These tests use LLMs which means that running them all can be expensive.